ahupowerdns/kolmo/README.md

 # kolmo
 Libkolmo: configuration management primitives library &amp; support infrastructure

+Status: thinking out loud

 # Kolmogorov complexity
 The name is a nod to Andrey Nikolaevich Kolmogorov who (together with Gregory Chaitin and Ray Solomonoff) first defined Kolmogorov complexity.
-In short and highly informally, this is the amount of data needed to describe the state of a system compared to a universally known background.
+In short and highly informally, this is the amount of data needed to fully describe the state of a system compared to a universally known background.

 In mathematics, the Komogorov complexity of the first billion digits of Pi